aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/cdk/solution-guidance-federated-k8s/README.md

 The use of AWS CloudShell for this solutions is only recommended as a means for quick testing.
 If you want to perform a production grade deployment using an AWS service with more flexible timeouts and data persistency, we recommend using our cloud-based IDE, [AWS Cloud9](https://docs.aws.amazon.com/cloud9), or launching and [connecting to an Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).

+Assuming you are logged in to the AWS Management Console using a user with adequate permissions, open a CloudShell follow the "Deployment commands" below.

+### Deploy with AWS Cloud9

+Another option to have a stable and stateful deployment with minimum administration overhead and reduced cost, is to use [AWS Cloud9](https://aws.amazon.com/cloud9/).
+Follow the official documentation for [Creating an EC2 Environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html) to create a new Cloud9 environment in the same VPC as the one you are going to use for Karmada deployment.
+Due to the nature of the deployment you cannot use AWS Cloud9 temporary credentials, but instead you have two options.
+Either [Create and use an instance profile to manage temporary credentials](https://docs.aws.amazon.com/cloud9/latest/user-guide/credentials.html#credentials-temporary) or [Create and store permanent access credentials in an Environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/credentials.html#credentials-permanent-create).

+As long as you setup the credentials start a new terminal session (on the menu bar, choose Window, New Terminal) and follow the "Deployment commands" below.

+### Deployment commands

 1. Install Node.js